-Water flow safety switch: This safety control protects the chiller evaporator from rupture in the event of water flow failure.
+Water flow safety switch: This safety control protects the chiller barrel from rupture in the event of water flow failure.
+As part of field commissioning and commissioning of your new equipment calibration of the Water Flow Switch is consider a common practice.
 It is VERY important to field verify that the flow switch opens in the event that there is low or no fluid flowing through the chiller systems evaporator.
 Failure to do so can cause damage to your system that is not covered under the manufactures limited warranty.
 Compressor time delay: The compressor (non-adjustable) time delay is to prevent short cycling and compressor burnout due to continuous starting and stopping for periods of low or no cooling load conditions.
 As of November of 2003, the compressor time delay is built into the chillers micro-processor controllers firmware.